ValdryanIvandito/cardano-basic-transaction-guide/generate-wallet-address-eng.md

-# Generate Wallet Address
+# Introduction

-This documentation explains how to generate Cardano wallet address using the cardano-cli.
-Follow the steps below:
+This documentation explains how to generate Cardano wallet address using the cardano-cli, follow the steps below.

 # Step by Step

-## Step-1 Initiate Blockchain Network
+## Step-1 Initiate Cardano Network

 ```bash
 network="testnet-magic 1"